Grikke Circus

-The Grikke Circus, or Old Circus, is the oldest surviving circus building in Kharkiv.
-It is located at National Guard Square, 17.
+The Grikke Circus is the oldest surviving circus building in Ukraine.
+It is located at National Guard Square, 17 in Kharkiv.

 Photo: Ivan Ponomarenko, 2015